• Skip to primary navigation

 • Place skillet with salmon in preheated oven and bake for 8 minutes (until internal temperature reaches 145°F or desired temperature).

-• When the salmon finishes baking, remove from pan and place on a plate.
+• When the salmon finishes baking, remove it from pan and place on a plate.
 Carefully wipe oil from pan using a paper towel.

 • Return salmon to pan, spooning glaze over fillets.
 Serve immediately.